 These would usually contain a statement such as, “This is for information purposes only.
 The amount due will be collected by Direct Debit on or immediately after …”

-- Via a secure website – in a durable medium e.g. an invoice which allows the payer to store and access the information and reproduce it unchanged.
-The payer can then be e mailed / texted etc to advise that the information is available on the website.
+– Via a secure website – in a durable medium, e.g. an invoice which allows the Payer to store and access the information and reproduce it unchanged.
+The Payer can then be emailed or texted to advise that the information is available on the website

-- SMS (text message).
-This may be more suitable for some types of organisation – e.g. mobile phone providers who are collecting for a top-up and/or organisations who have already provided a written Advance Notice.
+– SMS (text message).
+This may be more suitable for some types of organisation – for example, mobile phone providers who are collecting for a top-up and/or organisations who have already provided a written Advance Notice

 How much Advance Notice do I have to provide?

-Typically, the default period (the time allowed for receipt of the advance notice by the payer) is a minimum of 10 working days plus postal time.
-If your organisation has not requested anything different to this you will typically be required to give 10 days.
-It is possible however to request a shorter time period from the bank – for example 3 working days.
-If this is agreed your Direct Debit Guarantee should reflect this and you would be required to provide 3 working days plus postal time.
+Typically, the default period (the time allowed for receipt of the Advance Notice by the payer) is a minimum of 10 working days plus postal time.
+If your organisation has not requested anything different to this you will typically be required to give 10 days’ Direct Debit notice.
+It is possible, however, to request a shorter time period from the bank – for example, 3 working days.
+If this was agreed, your Direct Debit Guarantee should reflect this and you would be required to provide Advance Notice of 3 working days plus postal time.

 If I don’t collect on time, should I provide a new Advance Notice?

-There are clear rules about when Direct Debits can be collected – for example, Direct Debits must never be collected early – see our blog on what to do if this has ever happened to your organisation in error!
-They also shouldn’t be collected late!
-The rules state that Service users must collect the Direct Debit on or within 3 working days after the date advised to the payer.
+There are clear rules about when Direct Debits can be collected – for example, Direct Debits must never be collected early – see our blog on what to do if this ever happens in error.
+They also shouldn’t be collected late.
+The Direct Debit Advance Notice rules state that Service Users must collect the Direct Debit on or within 3 working days after the date advised to the Payer.

 Sometimes it is not possible to collect a Direct Debit when planned.
-Software failures, unexpected staffing absence or database issues could all affect an organisations ability to transmit their files to Bacs.
-This should be avoided if possible and its why its good practice to have a Bureau on contingency standby for emergencies even if you have your own software.
-Read more about this service on our website.
+Software failures, unexpected staffing absence or database issues could all affect an organisation’s ability to transmit their files to Bacs.
+This should be avoided if possible and is why it’s good practice to have a Bureau on contingency standby for emergencies, even if you have your own software.
+Click here to read more about the advantages of this service.

-If your organisation fails to collect the Direct Debit as advised to the payer, you could collect it at a later date.
+If your organisation fails to collect the Direct Debit as advised to the Payer, you could collect it at a later date.
 Where this is more than 3 working days after the originally advised date, then you will need to provide Advance Notice again.
-If the date is amended then you must remember to allow the full advance notification period – unless you agree differently with the payer.
+If the date is amended then you must remember to allow the full Direct Debit notice period – unless you agree differently with the Payer.

 Any more questions?

-If you have any questions about this information – or about any of the other rules relating to Advance Notice – please contact us and we will be happy to help.
+If you have any questions about this information – or about any of the other rules relating to Advance Notice Direct Debit rules and procedures – please contact us and we will be happy to help.

 Providing Advance Notice is a key cornerstone of the Direct Debit Scheme and an important responsibility for the Service User.
-Failure to comply with scheme rules could result in failed collections and refunds (e.g. if the payer doesn’t have sufficient funds in their account or disputes the payment as they were not expecting it).
-In both these examples, there could be a serious impact upon customer relations as well as upon organisational cash flow so its important to get it right!
+Failure to comply with scheme rules could result in failed collections and refunds (for example, if the Payer doesn’t have sufficient funds in their account or disputes the payment as they were not expecting it).
+In both these examples, there could be a serious impact on customer relations as well as upon organisational cash flow, so it’s important to get it right.

-If you are interested in learning more about the Direct Debit Scheme – see our website for details about Direct Debit Training.
+If you are interested in learning more about the Direct Debit Scheme and how it can work to your organisation’s advantage, see our website for details of our comprehensive Direct Debit Training.